Start/Evaluate

 Speaking is even more complex than motor coordination because it involves thinking, which includes defining what will be said, in the form of sentences, using a vocabulary in which there are thousands of words, plus grammatical rules with their exceptions, not to mention intonation.

-Even though it is using the body and saying technically very complex things, we all not only learn to do these things, but we do it without any specific instruction, that is, only with the innate ability to learn.
+Even though using the body and speaking are technically very complex things to do, we all not only learn to do these things, but we do it without any specific instruction, that is, only with the innate ability to learn.
 It takes years to master it well and there are those who master it better, of course, but there is no one who has a normal body that can't.
 This is characteristic of skills.
 Mastering skills requires minimal technique, knowing how to do something, and practice, repetition that will lead to faster execution.

 Trying to do things without having the necessary skill minimally trained will most likely result in failure.
-A person who doesn't have a good awareness that something is skill and requires training may then consider something as "difficult."
+A person who doesn't have a good awareness that something is a skill and requires training may then consider it to be "difficult."

-But sometimes it happens that we do not have a precise awareness of what we do not know, that is, we do not know that we do not know.
+But sometimes we do not have a precise awareness of what we do not know, that is, we do not know that we do not know.
 I once saw a boy playing ping pong who tried to cut all the time.
-Saying that he made a mistake is not enough, the ball "took off".
+Saying that he made mistakes is not enough, the ball would "take off".
 It was evident to me that he was trying to do something for which he had no ability, without being aware of it.

 An exception is when we are able to improvise behaviors based on the skills we have.